Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Preliminaries

 \paragraph*{Graph} Let $(G, w)$ be a weighted, undirected graph with edge weights $\{w_e\}$\footnote{Think of them as the conductances of the edges in an electrical network.}.
 Choose an arbitrary orientation of the edges. $B$ is the $m \times n$ incidence matrix of $G$.
 If $W = \diag(w)$ is the $m \times m$ diagonal matrix of edge weights, then the $n \times n$ \emph{Laplacian matrix} is given by $L = B\tp W B$, and $L\pinv$ is its pseudoinverse.
 Notationally, when we use $L\pinv$, we always mean the pseudoinverse of the Laplacian with respect to the current weighted graph and \emph{not} the underlying unit-weighted graph.

 \paragraph*{Electrical flow} Given a weighted graph $(G,w)$ and a demand $\chi$, the electrical flow corresponding to $\chi$ is given by $WBL\pinv \chi$.

 \paragraph*{Load} By the above characterization of electrical flow, the load across an edge $e$ for unit current demand across $f$ is given by $\loadw(f \to e) = w_e | b_e L\pinv b_f\tp|$.
-The load on an edge is the sum of all loads on the edge for demands $b_f$ for all edges $f$, given by
+The load on an edge is the sum of all loads on the edge for demands $b_f$ for all edges $f$, given by \( \loadw(e) = w_e \sum_f |b_e L\pinv b_f\tp| .\)

 \paragraph*{Weights determine electrical flow} An electrical flow is completely determined by the edge weights.
 That is, given an edge weighting $w$ of an unweighted graph $G$, there is a unique routing $WBL\pinv$ corresponding to this network.
-If the unweighted graph $G$ is fixed, we denote the load on an edge due to weights $w$ as $\loadw(e)$.
+If the unweighted graph $G$ is fixed, we denote the load due to weights $w$ on an edge $e$ as $\loadw(e)$.

 \paragraph*{Electrical flows are oblivious} Let $G$ be an unweighted graph for which we wish to find an oblivious routing.
 Then for any weighting $w$ of the graph, the corresponding electrical flow $M_w = WBL\pinv$ is an oblivious routing.
-This is easy to check, since We will refer to $M_w$ as the \emph{electrical routing with respect to the weights $\{w_e\}$}.
+This is easy to check, since \( B\tp WBL\pinv = (B\tp WB) (B\tp W B)\pinv \).
+We will refer to $M_w$ as the \emph{electrical routing with respect to the weights $\{w_e\}$}.

 \paragraph*{Localization} We will repeatedly use the following so-called \emph{localization lemma}.
 A concrete instantiation with $\alocal = c \log^2(n)$ for some constant $c$ was given by Schild et al.~\cite{Schild2018}. \begin{restatable}[Localization \cite{Schild2018}]{lemma}{Localization} Let $G$ be a graph with weights $\{w_e\}$.
 Then for any vector $\ell \in \R_{\ge 0}^m$, \end{restatable}